abinit/abinit/doc/tutorial/rf2.md

 !!! important

-    Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizeable contributions.
+    Do not forget that we are working in the harmonic approximation; beyond some temperature, anharmonic effects will have a sizable contributions.